-The 8th annual Hand's on Workshop in Micro and Nano Bioengineering will be held from Monday, February 29 to Friday, March 4 at McGill Univeristy in Montréal, Québec.
-Participants will learn the foundations of micro and nano biotechnologies and gain first hand experience with clean room microfabrication (photolithography), Computer Aided Design (CAD), 3D printing, soft lithography, microfluidics, microcontact printing, immunoassays and more.
-Last year, over 30 attendies from industry and all levels of academia joined the workshop!
+The 9th annual Hand's on Workshop in Micro and Nano Bioengineering will be held from Wednesday, May 10 to Friday, May 12 at McGill Univeristy in Montréal, Québec.
+Participants will learn the foundations of micro and nano biotechnologies and gain first hand experience with Computer Aided Design (CAD), 3D printing, soft lithography, microfluidics, microcontact printing, immunoassays and more.
+Last year, almost 30 attendies from industry and all levels of academia joined the workshop!

 The course is open to scientists, engineers and industry professionals in any area of research who would like to learn more about micro and nanofabrication and about micro and nanoscience technology in general.
 The course is of particular interest to biomedical researchers, chemists, physicists, as well as biomedical, mechanical, chemical, and materials engineers.